gabriel-cacayan/js-cheatsheet/README.md

 * **Function or Local scoped** is when you declared your variables inside the function.
 * **Block scoped** is when you declared your variables inside the curly braces `{}`.

-## Data Types
+# Data Types
 The latest ECMAScript standard defines nine types:

-`
+## Primitives
-The 6 primitives data types are undefined,string,boolean,bigint,object and symbol.
+The 6 primitives data types are `undefined,string,boolean,bigint,object and symbol.`
-`

 Data Types | Example | Description
 ------------ | ------------- |  -------------
 `Undefined` | `var myName;` | A variable that has `not been assigned a value is of type undefined`.